Shane will be teaching a portrait painting workshop in August. Tap/Click the "Specialized Workshops" button

 Watercolors

-light-weight for transport and because the media is great for studies and visualizing ideas.
-Watercolor
+supplies, and the media’s suitability for studies and visualizing ideas.
+Watercolor pigments are bound

 Paint Tube Pigments